quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 This document describes a QUIC extension defining a new frame type, the RESET_STREAM_AT frame.
-This frame allows an endpoint to mark a portion at the beginning of the stream which will then be guaranteed to be reliably delivered, even if the stream was reset.
+This frame allows an endpoint to mark a portion at the beginning of the stream which will then be reliably delivered, even if the stream was reset.

 # Conventions and Definitions